ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Differential brainstorming.
 Enter a clinical presentation and ask for a differential list.
 This surfaces diagnoses worth considering.
 It works as a checklist prompt, not a diagnostic engine.¹

 CME prep and education.
-Residents and attendings use LLMs to generate practice questions, explain mechanisms, and summarize guidelines.
+Residents and practicing clinicians use LLMs to generate practice questions, explain mechanisms, and summarize guidelines.
 Research in education contexts is generally positive.²

 Admin writing.
 Referral letters, payer inquiry drafts, internal protocols, and staff memos all save time here.
 No clinical risk is involved.